the-crypt-keeper/can-ai-code/README.md

 ## News

-**12/10** Evaluated all 3 available versions of gpt-3.5-turbo with `gpt-3.5-turbo-1106`` achieving a full 100% on both tests :trophy: gpt-4 also evaluated but it actually does less well (has trouble following variable naming instrutions).
+**12/10** Evaluated all 3 available versions of gpt-3.5-turbo with `gpt-3.5-turbo-1106` the new king achieving a perfect 100% on both tests :trophy: gpt-4 also evaluated but it actually does less well (has trouble following variable naming instrutions).

 **12/10** Evaluated microsoft/Orvs-2-13B, it's awful.